-HST5040 is an investigational oral small molecule therapy being developed by HemoShear to reduce the levels of toxins associated with methylmalonic acidemia (MMA) and propionic acidemia (PA), rare genetic disorders caused by the deﬁciency of certain enzymes required to metabolize amino acids.
+HST5040 is an investigational small molecule therapy being developed by HemoShear to reduce the levels of toxins associated with methylmalonic acidemia (MMA) and propionic acidemia (PA), rare genetic disorders caused by the deﬁciency of certain enzymes required to metabolize amino acids.
 HST5040 is formulated for convenient daily administration at home as a liquid taken either orally or through a gastrostomy tube.

 The FDA has granted HST5040 Orphan Drug, Fast Track and Rare Pediatric Disease designations for the treatment of MMA and PA.Download Fact Sheet